Ian Bogie: Gateshead

 Bogie was confirmed as the new Gateshead manager on 4 May 2007.
-He initially joined Gateshead as assistant manager at the start of the 2006–07 season but took charge in a caretaker role after Tony Lee was sacked at the beginning of March.
+He initially joined Gateshead as assistant manager at the start of the 2006–07 season.
+He took charge in a caretaker role after Tony Lee was sacked at the beginning of March.
 Gateshead ended the season with a 12 match unbeaten run, with Bogie as assistant to Derek Bell for the first three and caretaker manager for the final nine of these games.
 This put Bogie and his players in a final position of ninth in the Northern Premier League Premier Division.

-In his first full season, Bogie guided the Gateshead team to third in the NPL during the 2007–08 season which meant the team qualified for the play-offs.
+In his first full season, Bogie guided the Gateshead team to third in the NPL during the 2007–08 season, which meant the team qualified for the play-offs.
 On 3 May 2008, Gateshead beat Buxton 2–0 and therefore were promoted to the Conference North.
-In the 2008–09 season he guided them to a second successive promotion with a second-place finish in the Conference North, beating favourites AFC Telford United 1–0 in the play-off final, picking up the January manager of the month award along the way with his side playing some outstanding football during the campaign.
+In the 2008–09 season he guided them to a second-successive promotion with a second-place finish in the Conference North, beating favourites AFC Telford United 1–0 in the play-off final, picking up the January manager of the month award along the way with his side playing some outstanding football during the campaign.

 He picked out a gem of a player in Lee Novak for a fee of £3,500 from Newcastle Blue Star.
-Novak won the golden boot award and was bought by League One side Huddersfield Town for a fee that has brought Gateshead a North East non-league record fee of £150,000.
+Novak won the Golden Boot Award and was bought by League One side Huddersfield Town for a fee that has brought Gateshead a North East non-League record fee of £150,000.
 His team retained their Conference National status in 2009–10, finishing above the relegation zone on goal difference (though this was later made into a two-point gap after Salisbury City were expelled from the division).
-On 28 April 2010, Bogie signed a new two-year contract which made him Gateshead's first full-time manager in over half a century.
+On 28 April 2010, Bogie signed a new two-year contract, making him Gateshead's first full-time manager in over half a century.
 Under his charge the "Tynesiders" posted a 14th-place finish in 2010–11, reaching the semi-final of the FA Trophy and winning the Durham Challenge Cup.
 Gateshead pushed on again in 2011–12, flirting around the play-off spots all season before finishing in eighth position; they also reached the FA Cup second round and the quarter-finals of the FA Trophy.
 He signed a one-year extension to his contract in May 2012.
 He then lost top-scorer Jon Shaw to Luton Town, and attempted to replace him with former Hartlepool United stalwart James Brown.
 He further signed defender Glenn Wilson, goalkeeper Adam Bartlett, attacker Ryan Donaldson, and defender Chris Bush.
 However, after opening the 2012–13 season with six leagues without defeat, Gateshead struggled with poor form.
 On 10 December 2012, Bogie and assistant Terry Mitchell were relieved of their duties at the club.